Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 The famous illusionist and magician Harry Houdini died on Halloween 1926.

-After his death his wife Bess Houdini held yearly séances on Halloween for 10 years after his death in the attempt to communicate with him.
+After his death, his wife, Bess Houdini, held yearly séances on Halloween for 10 years after his death in an attempt to communicate with him.

 She even kept a candle continuously burning since his death, but she blew it out after no response on the 10th attempt.